elasticio/elasticio.github.io/content/_components/exact-online/index.md

 Information about how to retrieve OAuth keys is described in the [Register an app](https://support.exactonline.com/community/s/knowledge-base#All-All-DNO-Process-appcenter-eol-appcenter-dev-registerapp-p) document.

-The `Application Client Id` and `Application Client Secret` keys could be found [here](https://apps.exactonline.com/be/nl-BE/V2/Manage) where you should choose API.
+The `Application Client Id` and `Application Client Secret` keys could be found here : https://apps.exactonline.com/be/nl-BE/V2/Manage.

+> **Please Note:** you should choose the appropriate country.

+For each country, the Exact Online solution is deployed on a separate site.
+Because of this, the Exact Online server URL is country dependent.
+When configuring your credentials, the OAuth keys need to be configured for the same country as your store.

 ## Working with dynamic metadata